Green Day: 1987–1993: Formation and Lookout! years

-Signing with Reprise Records and breakthrough success (1993–1995)
+1993–1995: Signing with Reprise Records and breakthrough success

-Kerplunks underground success led to interest from some major record labels and a bidding war to sign Green Day.
+Kerplunks underground success led to interest from major record labels and a bidding war to sign Green Day.
 The band eventually left Lookout! and signed with Reprise Records after attracting the attention of producer Rob Cavallo.
-The group was impressed by his work with the fellow Californian band the Muffs and later remarked that Cavallo "was the only person we could talk to and connect with".
-Reflecting on the period, Armstrong told Spin magazine in 1999, "I couldn't go back to the punk scene, whether we were the biggest success in the world or the biggest failure ...
+The group was impressed by his work with fellow Californian band the Muffs and later remarked that Cavallo "was the only person we could talk to and connect with".
+Reflecting on this period, Armstrong told Spin magazine in 1999, "I couldn't go back to the punk scene, whether we were the biggest success in the world or the biggest failure ...
 The only thing I could do was get on my bike and go forward."
-After signing with Reprise, the band went to work on recording its major-label debut, Dookie.
-On September 3, 1993, Green Day played their last show at 924 Gilman under the pseudonym Blair Hess before being banned permanently for their major label signing.
+After signing with Reprise, the band began recording its major-label debut, Dookie.
+On September 3, 1993, Green Day played their last show at 924 Gilman under the pseudonym Blair Hess before being banned permanently because of their major label signing.

-Recorded in three weeks, and released in February 1994, Dookie became a commercial success, helped by extensive MTV airplay for the videos of the songs "Longview", "Basket Case", and "When I Come Around", all of which reached the number one position on the Modern Rock Tracks charts.
+Recorded in three weeks and released in February 1994, Dookie became a commercial success, helped by extensive MTV airplay for the videos of the songs "Longview", "Basket Case", and "When I Come Around", all of which reached the number one position on the Modern Rock Tracks chart.
 The album went on to sell over 10 million copies in the US.
-At a performance on September 9, 1994, at Hatch Memorial Shell in Boston, mayhem broke out during the band's set (cut short to seven songs) and by the end of the rampage, 100 people were injured and 45 arrested.
-The band also joined the lineups of both the Lollapalooza festival and Woodstock '94, where the group started an infamous mud fight.
-During the concert, a security guard mistook bassist Mike Dirnt for a stage-invading fan and punched out some of his teeth.
-Viewed by millions by pay-per-view television, the Woodstock 1994 performance further aided Green Day's growing publicity and recognition.
-In 1995, Dookie won the Grammy Award for Best Alternative Album and the band was nominated for nine MTV Video Music Awards including Video of the Year.
-In the band's homestead of the East Bay following Dookies success, the band felt a sense of unwelcoming.
+At a performance on September 9, 1994, at Hatch Memorial Shell in Boston, mayhem broke out during the band's set (cut short to seven songs), and by the end of the rampage 100 people were injured and 45 arrested.
+The band also joined the lineups of both the festivals Lollapalooza and Woodstock '94, at the later of which the group started an infamous mud fight.
+During the concert a security guard mistook bassist Mike Dirnt for a stage-invading fan and punched out some of his teeth.
+Viewed by millions on pay-per-view television, the Woodstock 1994 performance further aided Green Day's growing publicity and recognition.
+In 1995, Dookie won the Grammy Award for Best Alternative Album, and the band was nominated for nine MTV Video Music Awards, including Video of the Year.

+In the band's homestead East Bay following Dookies success, the band felt a sense of hostility.
 Billie Joe Armstrong recalled aggressive glares and furtive whispers.
-The band's success would trickle content onto other East Bay bands such as Jawbreaker, a local favorite of Armstrong's, which garnered accusations of selling out during a concert attended by Armstrong.
+The band's success would trickle onto other East Bay bands such as Jawbreaker, a local favorite of Armstrong's, which garnered accusations of selling out during a concert he attended.